christop23/nixconfig/README.md

 swapDevices = [ { device = "/swap/swapfile"; } ]; <br>

-For more idea on this, have a look at the <a href="https://github.com/christop23/nixconfig/blob/main/hardware-configuration.nix"> hardware-configuration.nix file </a>
+For more idea on this, have a look at the <a href="https://github.com/christop23/nixconfig/blob/main/hardware-configuration.nix">hardware-configuration.nix</a> file

 * nixos-install
 * reboot